j29zhnm96x-hub/PyramidCounter/README.md

-A simple web app to count pyramidal style workout by setting the goal number
+A web app to count pyramidal style workout by setting the maximum goal number